September 24, 2019, |Bullying, Compliance, Harassment, Human Resources, Sexual Harassment, Workplace Respect

 This triggered a lawsuit against the university for defamation.

 In propagating the unfounded allegations, the court found that the professor was acting “on behalf” of the university—this attached responsibility of that professor’s lack of discretion to the university itself.
-Also (germane to this case), it afforded that professor access to a funded defence for herself in response to the defamation lawsuit under the university’s liability insurance plan.
+Also (pertinent to this case), it afforded that professor access to a funded defence for herself in response to the defamation lawsuit under the university’s liability insurance plan.

-Taken in the best light, the loose-lipped professor may have felt she was acting in the capacity of Good Samaritan.
+Taken in the best light, the loose-lipped professor may have felt she was acting in the capacity of a Good Samaritan.

 Also, not that I would want to defend or be an apologist for poor behaviour; one might want to pause for a moment and at least consider that the former employee has presumably already paid a steep price for their mistake, that being, losing their job.
 One might want to ask, “why then is it necessary to attempt to harm or ruin a person’s career or further trample on their dignity?”
-Before engaging in any gossip, employees need to ask themselves, does this support, detract or is it neutral concerning the target person’s dignity.
+Before engaging in any gossip, employees need to ask themselves, does this support, detract from, or is it neutral concerning the target person’s dignity.
 I’ve witnessed many unrelenting Good Samaritans transform into bullies this way.

 This reminds me of Michelle Rempel’s description of the whisper network at the height of the Me Too movement.
 The whisper network is what happens when organizations fail to confront sexual harassment directly.
 (Usually) women are left to their own devices to suppress or ward-off the behaviour.
 They use the whisper network to warn each other of unmanaged dangers in the workplace, such as “Don’t be in an elevator alone with that guy.”
 For a time, and unfortunately, it is still the case in some places, that is the only mechanism available to women to protect themselves in their workplace.
 To those in that situation, I pray for your safety and hope you get to work with a good employer someday.